ashfakhm/laundry-ease/README.md

 ### Authentication & Authorization

 - Google OAuth + email/password credentials + magic link via Auth.js v5
-- Session-based JWT tokens (7-day max age)
+- Signed login tokens with a 7-day maximum age
 - Role-based API guards: `requireSeeker()`, `requireProvider()`, `requireAdmin()`, `requireAdminWithDbCheck()`
 - Same-origin enforcement on unsafe HTTP methods
 - Password policy: 8+ chars, uppercase, number, special character
-- **Session invalidation on password change**: JWT callback re-checks DB every 5 minutes; tokens issued before a password change are automatically invalidated
+- **Session invalidation on password change**: the login token checks the database every 5 minutes; tokens created before a password change are automatically invalidated

 ### Password Management

-- **Forgot password**: Secure token-based reset — `randomBytes(32)` token, only SHA-256 hash stored in DB, 1-hour TTL with auto-cleanup
+- **Forgot password**: secure reset token flow — a `randomBytes(32)` token is created, only its SHA-256 hash is stored in the database, and it expires automatically after 1 hour
 - **Anti-enumeration**: Generic "If an account exists, a reset link has been sent" response regardless of email existence
 - **Rate limiting**: Per-IP (10/15min) and per-email (4/hour) buckets on forgot-password; per-IP (15/15min) and per-token (6/hour) on reset-password
 - **Branded email templates**: Professional HTML + plain text for both reset link and password-changed security notification